rudidude86/gura-lang.github.io/documents/Mapping-Process.md

     [2, 3, 4] + 3

 This will result in `[5, 6, 7]`.
+Of course,
-Of course, an operation between two lists is also available.
+you can also apply it on an operation between two lists.
 See the following example:

     [2, 3, 4] + [3, 4, 5]